joeky888/dotfile/Software/Software.md

   * 應用寶
   * 迅雷
   * Manhuaren 漫畫人 - Don't use google play version
+  * Lawnchair Launcher - Latest version is on github only
 * Not an app but related to Android
   * Scrcpy - Control Android via adb (Android 5+)
   * jadx - Decompile apk/jar